Night Family: Plot

-At breakfast, Rick Sanchez introduces the rest of his family to a "Somnambulator", which the entire group excitedly uses.
-The device splits a user's conscious mind into a "Daymanoid", and their unconscious mind into a "Night Person."
-The Daymanoids treat the Night People terribly, forcing them to get six-packs, learn the trumpet and learn Spanish.
-The Daymanoid half of Jerry, the only one who treats his Night Person nicely, tells the family that the Night People would prefer if the dishes were rinsed.
-Daymanoid Rick, furious, makes a mess on the kitchen table for the Night People to clean, and exclaims "they exist only to do the shit we don't want to do!"
+At breakfast, Rick introduces his family to a "Somnambulator", a device which can make their unconscious bodies perform tasks while they sleep.
+Bodies under the influence of the device are referred to as "Night People".

-For the next few nights, the frustrated Night People, led by Night Summer, destroy the house and lock the Somnambulator in the garage.
-The Daymanoids try to leave the range of the device, which would merge their minds again and rid of the Night people.
-This leads to a chase sequence in which Night Summer tries to catch the Daymanoids, ending with all the rest of the family except Rick becoming unconscious again (becoming Night people).
-They explain that they will come to a truce if Rick rinses his dishes, which he refuses, which gives the Night People full power, and they go on numerous vacations.
+The family use the Somnambulator to make their unconscious selves do all the chores they don't want to do in their waking hours, with the exception of Jerry, who treats his Night Person as a pen pal.
+When Night Jerry writes a letter requesting that the family rinse their dishes before going to bed, Rick becomes incensed and leaves a mess for the Night People to clean up.
+This prompts the Night People to rise up against the "Daymanoids" (as they call their conscious selves).
+Under the leadership of Night Summer, they hijack the Somnambulator and create an army of robots, which they use to enslave the Daymanoids.
+The Daymanoids effect an escape, but Night Summer chases them down and sedates them, causing them to become Night People permanently.

-In the post-credits scene, the Night People, frustrated with having to pay taxes and do chores, destroy the Somnambulator, merging their minds with the Daymanoids and becoming normal again; the Smith family are then horrified to learn that the Choco Taco was permanently discontinued while they were asleep.
+In a post-credits scene, the Night People, having blown all their money and grown tired of life, destroy the Somnambulator, allowing the awakened family to continue as normal.
+The family are horrified to learn that the Choco Taco was permanently discontinued while they were asleep.

 Production

-Before season six's release, the episode titles were informally revealed, including Night Family's.
+Before season six's release, the episode titles were informally revealed, including "Night Family's".
 On the September 19 and 21, extended previews were released.
 In advance, the episode was projected to release on Sunday, September 25, 11pm in the United States, and 4 am in the United Kingdom.

 In the video Inside The Episode: "Night Family" on Adult Swim's YouTube channel, Rick and Morty co-creator Dan Harmon explains that the episode concept was carried down for many years.
 While writing, Rob Schrab came across the question "...what if Summer was the Big Bad of the episode?".
 The prospect of an Evil Summer dates back to August 2021, where Spencer Grammer, her voice actor, gave hints.

 Themes and cultural references

-The title is likely an ode to the horror television series Night Gallery by Rod Serling.
+The title is an ode to the horror television series Night Gallery by Rod Serling.
 The introductory poem at the beginning of the episode is Fragment of an Agon by T.S.
 Eliot.
-The term 'Daymanoid', used throughout, derives from the word 'Demonoid', coming from the 1981 Mexican horror film 'Demonoid: Messenger of Death.'
-Some news outlets claim that the episode takes traits from, or directly parodies Apple TV+'s Severance, though the episode likely would've been in development before the show's release.
+The term "Daymanoid", used throughout the episode, derives from the word "Demonoid", coming from the 1981 Mexican horror film Demonoid: Messenger of Death.
+Some news outlets claim that the episode takes traits from, or directly parodies Apple TV+'s Severance.